 The landowner is bound to transfer the possession of the property, i.e. land etc. to the developer company for the development of the estate.
 Similarly, the developer company is bound to transfer the possession of the allotted portion of the real estate, i.e. apartment, plot of land etc. to the landowner/s within time, which was agreed between the developer company and the landowner/s as per the deed of agreement as per law, i.e. Real estate development and management Act of this country.

-If the developer company mortgages real estate without consent of the purchaser, it will face punishment of imprisonment for one year or a fine of up to BDT five lakhs or both.
+If the developer company mortgages real estate without the consent of the purchaser, it will face the punishment of imprisonment for one year or a fine of up to BDT five lakhs or both.

-Right to file a suit against land owner:
+Right to file a suit against the landowner

-As a legal entity, the developer company has the right file a suit against the landowner, if it is the aggrieved party of any of the disputed matter related to real estate as per laws in force in this country.
+As a legal entity, the developer company has the right to file a suit against the landowner, if it is the aggrieved party of any of the disputed matters related to real estate as per laws in force in this country.

-Counsels Law Partners (CLP) is a full service law firm which has been dealing with real estate related matters on a regular basis, i.e. providing legal opinion, consultation, arbitration, litigation etc. through its competent experienced lawyers since its beginning.
-Therefore, if you need any assistance or consultation, visit us at our office or feel free to contact us on +8801700920980 (WhatsApp) or via Email- email@example.com
+Counsels Law Partners (CLP) is a full-service law firm which has been dealing with real estate-related matters on a regular basis, i.e. providing a legal opinion, consultation, arbitration, litigation etc. through its competent experienced lawyers since its beginning.
+Therefore, if you need any assistance or consultation, visit us at our office or feel free to contact us at +8801700920980 (WhatsApp) or via Email- email@example.com